What is Partnering Success Framework?

 - Invest in Technology: Use partner relationship management (PRM) platforms.

-- Offer Comprehensive Training: Equip partners with product and sales knowledge.
+- Offer Complete Training: Equip partners with product and sales knowledge.

 - Provide Dedicated Support: Assign partner managers for guidance.